pbo-cirus/hierarchical-to-relational/docs/HierarchyToRelational-sparkcompute.md

 **Child field:** Specifies the field from the input schema that should be used as the child in the hierarchical model.

 **Parent -> Child fields mapping:** Specifies a parent-child relationship between fields in the input.
-This is used to indicate that some of the input fields are attributes of the parent while some are attributes of the child.
+This is used to indicate that some input fields are attributes of the parent while some are attributes of the child.
 This is used during the flattening process to set the right value for the data fields.

+When using a Macro, pass the parent -> child mapping as follows:
+- If using a single relationship: parent_field_name=child_field_name
+- If using multiple relationships: parent_field_name1=child_field_name1;parent_field_name2=child_field_name2

+**Start with:** Define boolean expressions that define the root node to start from.
+This will limit the result set to nodes that are connected to that root node only.
+Valid conditions are:

+- Input_field_name = Value
+- Input_field_name is null

+When providing more than one condition, a logical 'AND' will be applied.
+When using the first construct, do not use quotes, even for character or string values.
+The Input_field_name is case-insensitive, 'is null' is also case-insensitive, but the 'Value' is used as-is and is thus, case-sensitive.

+When using a Macro, pass the start with conditions as follows:
+- If using a single relationship: Input_field_name=Value
+- If using multiple relationships: Input_field_name1=Value1;Input_field_name2=Value2

 **Level Field Name:** The name of the field that should contain the level in the hierarchy starting at a particular element in the tree.
 The level is the distance from the parent to the child.
 If there are multiple paths from